How Does Macular Degeneration Affect Vision?

 1. Consume the Right Fats

-The omega-3 essential fatty acid known as DHA, is intimately involved with eye health.
+Fats are some of the best things you can consume to prevent AMD.
+Of course, they have to be the right fats.
+For example, the omega-3 essential fatty acid known as DHA is intimately involved with eye health.
 It’s found in salmon, mackerel, sardines, shellfish, and herring.
 Tuna is also a great source, and bluefin tuna has up to five times more DHA than other types of tuna.
-Several epidemiologic studies have indicated that omega-3 oils may reduce the risk for AMD.
+Several epidemiologic studies have indicated that omega-3 oils may reduce the risk of AMD.

 2. Supplement with Lutein and Zeaxanthin

-In 2018, a study was published that says lutein has been shown to not only help prevent, but also to actually reverse symptoms of AMD.
+And, if you’ve already been diagnosed with AMD, taking these supplements is still helpful.
+Researchers have found that lutein not only helps prevent but also reverses symptoms of AMD.
 Although there is no cure for AMD, you can slow down its progression and see some improvements in symptoms.

-Foods that contain lutein and zeaxanthin include kale, spinach, collard greens, eggs, turnip greens, broccoli, zucchini, romaine lettuce, corn, and peas.
-A supplement of 20 mg of lutein and 6-10 mg of zeaxanthin per day has been proven to increase macular pigment health.
+If you want to add these carotenoids to your diet naturally, your best bet is to add more kale, spinach, collard greens, eggs, turnip greens, broccoli, zucchini, romaine lettuce, corn, and peas to your rotation.
+Alternatively, a supplement of 20 mg of lutein and 6-10 mg of zeaxanthin per day has been proven to increase macular pigment health.
+It’s truly one of the best things you can do to improve eyesight with macular degeneration.

-In addition to being antioxidants, lutein and zeaxanthin may help protect against photodamage of the retina by filtering out blue light.
+In addition to being antioxidants, lutein and zeaxanthin also may help protect against photodamage of the retina by filtering out blue light.
 Over time, blue light can do severe damage to the retina.
-They may also protect the blood vessels that supply the macular region.
+So, if you spend a lot of time at the computer, these are an excellent way you can combat those negative effects.
+Also, lutein and zeaxanthin may also protect the blood vessels that supply the macular region.

 3. Quit Smoking

 Luckily, it’s never too late to benefit from quitting.
-There are benefits within hours of quitting smoking.
-First, your heart rate will return to normal and the carbon monoxide level in your blood will normalize.
-After two weeks, your risks of heart disease decrease.
-After nine months, the coughing goes away and your physical capabilities improve.
-Jump to 15 years later, and in terms of risks for disease, it’s like you never smoked in the first place.
-When your overall body is healthy, your eyes are healthier.
+You can begin to enjoy the benefits within hours of quitting smoking.
+In these early stages, your heart rate will return to normal, and the carbon monoxide level in your blood will normalize.
+After two weeks, your risk of heart disease decreases.
+After nine months, the coughing goes away, and your physical capabilities improve.
+Jump to 15 years later, and in terms of risks for disease, it’s often like you never smoked in the first place.
+The fact of the matter is that when your overall body is healthy, your eyes are healthier.

 4. Stay Active